 One possibility is self-testing – for example via flashcards.
 Flashcards are more effective because they require recall from memory, compared for example to multiple-choice tests which ask you to recognise the correct answer.

-However, doing individual mocks and thus putting your knowledge and skills into practice can be one of the best ways to get through the SQE assessments – particularly, if carried out as part of your SQE preparation course, under the supervision of a knowledgeable and experienced mentor.
+However, doing SQE2 prep through individual SQE 2 mocks puts your knowledge and skills into practice and can be one of the best ways to get through the SQE assessments – particularly, if carried out as part of your SQE preparation course, under the supervision of a knowledgeable and experienced mentor.

 Considering the approach to effective preparation for SQE two above, it seems logical to look for practice-based SQE2 prep courses and book SQE2 mocks.
 The key components of these courses should be individual mock sessions with one-to-one feedback provided by trained SQE tutors.